Growyourbrand.net Reference notes on brand consequence May 2026

 Shopify's investor page makes the platform logic explicit.
 It describes Shopify as building a global commerce operating system and says the company helps people achieve independence by making it easier to start, run, and grow a business.
 It also frames the business model around merchant success.

 That alignment is why the case belongs in the archive.
 Shopify's public metrics now describe millions of merchants in 175-plus countries, 21,000-plus apps in the App Store, 2025 GMV of $378 billion, and roughly $1.6 trillion in cumulative sales on Shopify.
-Those numbers are not only scale claims.
+Those numbers are not merely scale claims.
 They show how a brand promise about independence becomes measurable through merchant activity.

 The Archive Reading